Why one-on-one tutoring?

 When most people think about hiring a tutor, they imagine meeting someone at the library or having someone come to the house.
 But thanks to the many free technology tools available today, it’s possible to meet with a tutor online and take advantage of flexibility and efficiency.
 There are many advantages to online tutoring for busy families.
 Even younger students can enjoy the benefits of online tutoring, as long as they can point and click with the mouse or tap and drag on a touch screen.

-Contact me today for a free 30-minute phone or Skype consultation to find out how online tutoring can help your child succeed!
+Contact us today for a free 30-minute demo lesson to see how online tutoring can help your child succeed!

 For some students, though, in-person tutoring is still the best option.
-These include the youngest students I work with (usually second grade or younger) and some students who are highly distractable.
+These include the youngest students (usually second grade or younger) and some students who are highly distractible.
 Interestingly, some students with attention challenges actually find it easier to meet online with the help of headphones to block out distractions in their environment.
-I do offer in-person consultations in the Worcester, MA area, but I am only accepting new students for online tutoring at this time.

 The rate is $85 per session for one-on-one tutoring, with monthly billing.
 Sessions are typically 50 minutes, with options for shorter sessions on a case-by-case basis to best meet student needs.